 Is it worth it?

 Just like Clash of Clans, Clash Royale’s Battle Pass brings a lot of value for the relatively cheap $4.99 price point.
-However, I would argue that Clash Royale’s Battle Pass progression is not as engaging, because it is tied simply to winning matches and earning crowns.
-In other words, you don’t get to “interact directly” with the Battle Pass, but just come and claim the unlocked rewards every now and then.
+However, I would argue that Clash Royale’s version’s progression is not as engaging, because it is tied simply to winning matches and earning crowns.
+In other words, you don’t get to “interact directly” with the BP, but just come and claim the unlocked rewards every now and then.
 There are no daily/weekly quests that would push players to return to the game and engage retention.
 Apex Legends used a similar simplified progression structure during its first Battle Pass, but Respawn changed it quickly for a more engaging, quest-heavy approach for Season 2.
 It remains to be seen whether or not Supercell ends up doing the same.

 Idle Miner Tycoon